nationalarchives/ds-caselaw-frontend-prototype/README.md

 * `npm install -g sass` will install Sass as a global dependency
 * `npm start` will kick off a Sass watch task

+## Iteration 1.5

+This iteration updates [the flow](user_flows/Iterations/1.5) to reflect that users entering a search term that matches the pattern for a neutral citation will be presented with a results page, rather than going direct to the matching judgment.
+The rationale for this decision is that:

+* We anticipate that maintaining consistency between search 'types' will help orientate the user
+* Presenting a search result will help assure that the right result has been retrieved
+* Where an issue has occurred (for example, the neutral citation has yielded an unexpected result - for example as a result of a typo) the user will have the necessary tools on the page to change direction

 ## Iteration 1.4